OpenMS: History

 OpenMS was originally released in 2007 in version 1.0 and was described in two articles published in Bioinformatics in 2007 and 2008 and has since seen continuous releases.

 In 2009, the visualization tool TOPPView was published and in 2012, the workflow manager and editor TOPPAS was described.
 In 2013, a complete high-throughput label-free analysis pipeline using OpenMS 1.8 was described and compared with similar, proprietary software (such as MaxQuant and Progenesis QI).
 The authors conclude that "[...] all three software solutions produce adequate and largely comparable quantification results; all have some weaknesses, and none can outperform the other two in every aspect that we examined.
 However, the performance of OpenMS is on par with that of its two tested competitors [...]".

 The OpenMS 1.10 release contained several new analysis tools, including OpenSWATH (a tool for targeted DIA data analysis), a metabolomics feature finder and a TMT analysis tool.
 Furthermore, full support for TraML 1.0.0 and the search engine MyriMatch were added.
 The OpenMS 1.11 release was the first release to contain fully integrated bindings to the Python programming language (termed pyOpenMS).
 In addition, new tools were added to support QcML (for quality control) and for metabolomics accurate mass analysis.
 Multiple tools were significantly improved with regard to memory and CPU performance.

 With OpenMS 2.0, released in April 2015, the project provides a new version that has been completely cleared of GPL code and uses git (in combination with GitHub) for its version control and ticketing system.
 Other changes include support for mzIdentML, mzQuantML and mzTab while improvements in the kernel allow for faster access to data stored in mzML and provide a novel API for accessing mass spectrometric data.
 In 2016, the new features of OpenMS 2.0 were described in an article in Nature Methods.

+In 2024, OpenMS 3.0 was released, providing support for a wide array of data analysis task in proteomics, metabolomics and MS-based transcriptomics.

-OpenMS is currently developed with contributions from the group of Knut Reinert at the Free University of Berlin, the group of Oliver Kohlbacher at the University of Tübingen and the group of Ruedi Aebersold at ETH Zurich.
+OpenMS is currently developed with contributions from the group of Knut Reinert at the Free University of Berlin, the group of Oliver Kohlbacher at the University of Tübingen and the group of Hannes Roest at University of Toronto.